 While documentary photography is what will ultimately allow you to remember the grip of your father’s arms around you and the witty expressions of your maid of honor, there is still a very important place for formal portraits on the wedding day.
 My goal is to assist you in preparing beforehand to create a list of important family members to be photographed, and ensure this process is done efficiently to keep your schedule on track.

+A fine art approach enables me to think about how the moments I capture will be used by my couples in the future.
+I think about your wedding as an artful collection of moments that can be displayed proudly on the walls of your home.
+I think about composition and color when I am photographing so that your wedding photos are creative and flattering.
 My BFA in Photography from Massachusetts College of Art and Design might be a piece of paper, but four competitive years at one of the country's top art colleges has allowed me to see things differently.
 Hours of critique by internationally renowned photographers who are Guggenheim fellows and Fullbright scholars has enabled me to revisit technical and aesthetic traditions while exploring contemporary concepts.
 Mastering color-balancing in the color darkroom taught me skills in perfeting skin tone that I apply today to more effectively use imaging software.
 I immersed myself in color theory with many design and painting courses and consider myself a painter as well.
 Digital cameras have made photography much more accessible to people who have ditched their day jobs to become photographers but studying human emotion, architectural history, design perspectives and contemporary art come together to fuel an artist's creativity.